 In very limited circumstances, penalties could be imposed by an independent non-judicial body.
 Current examples are the quasi-judicial Rulings Panels established under the Gas Act 1992 and the Electricity Industry Act 2010.
 This model may be appropriate if specialist knowledge is absolutely essential to the decision on liability and penalty or if there is a particular need for a fast and efficient enforcement system.
-Such models should have a process for appeal and review.
-Consideration should also be given to requiring the chair or other members of the body to have legal expertise.

-&lt;sup>56 An exception is section 33M(c) of the Takeovers Act 1993, which includes a requirement that "the person knew or ought to have known of the conduct that constituted the contravention".
+55 An exception is section 33M(c) of the Takeovers Act 1993, which includes a requirement that "the person knew or ought to have known of the conduct that constituted the contravention".

-&lt;sup>57 The Law Commission discussed the inclusion of mens rea in pecuniary penalty provisions.
+56 The Law Commission discussed the inclusion of mens rea in pecuniary penalty provisions.
 See Law Commission Pecuniary Penalties: Guidance for Legislative Design (2014) NZLC R133, Chapter 11.